Register an intended marriage or registered partnership

 • Scan the signed document.
 Do this as 1 file.
 You can also place photos in it.

-• Upload the scanned document when you book your wedding or registered partnership.
+• Upload the scanned document when you book your wedding or civil partnership.

 • The 1st chance to book an appointment is always 8 weeks from today's date.

 • Decide on the type of ceremony: regular, simplified or free.
-Please note: there is often a long waiting list for the simplified or free wedding or registered partnership.
+Please note: there is often a long waiting list for the simplified or free wedding or civil partnership.

-• Reserve your wedding date and wedding location and indicate your preferences for a civil registrar.
+• Reserve your wedding date and wedding location.
+And indicate your preferences for a civil registrar (Please note: this is not possible for a simplified or free civil ceremony).
 If the civil registrars you prefer are not available, you will automatically get another civil registrar.
 You will not be notified about this beforehand.

 • Upload the following documents:

-• The fully completed and signed 'Register an intended marriage/registered partnership' form.
+• The fully completed and signed ‘Register an intended marriage/civil partnership’ form

 • Copies of the valid identity documents for you, your partner and the witnesses.

 • You will get an automatic email confirmation within a few minutes.
-Did you not yet receive this after 10 minutes?
+You still did not receive this after 10 minutes?
 Also not in your spam folder?
 Then it did not work.
-Try again to register your intended marriage/registered partnership.
+Try again to register your intended marriage/civil partnership.

-• You will get an additional confirmation of your intended marriage or registered partnership after approximately 1 week.
+• You will get an additional confirmation of your intended marriage or civil partnership after approximately 1 week.

 • You will receive an invoice by email within 1 month if you have to pay any fees.

-• Your civil registrar will contact you approximately 2 weeks before your marriage or registered partnership.
+• Your civil registrar will contact you approximately 2 weeks before your marriage or civil partnership.
 The civil registrar will not contact you if you are having a simplified or free ceremony.

 • You will receive your parking cards by post approximately 2 weeks before the ceremony.
 You will not get any parking cards if you are having a simplified or free ceremony.

-Are documents missing or did you not fill in the registration form completely?
+Are there any documents missing or you did not fill in the registration form completely?
 Then your application will be rejected.

 Registering your intent is free.
 The fees for the ceremony differ per location.
-Read more about the wedding locations.
+Read more about the Begin link: wedding locations, end link. .

 Do you want to reschedule or cancel your wedding?
 In certain cases you will have to pay to do this.
-Read more under Getting married in The Hague: locations and fees.
+Read more under Begin link: Municipal wedding locations in The Hague, end link. .

-Do you have questions about your intended marriage or registered partnership in The Hague?
-Contact the municipality or send an email to trouwen@denhaag.nl.
+Do you have questions about your intended marriage or civil partnership in The Hague?
+Begin link: Contact the municipality, end link. or send an email to Begin link: trouwen@denhaag.nl, end link. .

 Cancel or reschedule